jackpopp/bundler/README.md

 }
 ```

-We've now got our inital AST which we can traverse to find all the `require` function calls, we'll process these in order to bundle all the modules and we'll need to do this recruively both with the inital tree and recursively traverse each module.
+We've now got our inital AST which we can traverse it to find all the `require` function calls, we'll process these in order to bundle all the modules and we'll need to do this recruively for all modules that are resolved.

 ### Visiting nodes